davelpat/datasciencecoursera/RepData_PeerAssessment2/RR_PA2_report.md

 }
 ```

-Using these functions the storm data events can be mapped into the standard
+Using these functions almost all of the storm data events can be mapped into the
-events.
+standard events.

 ```r